keel-hq/keel-website/src/v1/guide/documentation.md

 * [1]  resolves during runtime image.repository -> karolisr/webhook-demo
 * [2]  resolves during runtime image.tag -> 0.0.8

+### Helm same tag force updates

+If you are not using versioning and pushing to the same tag, you should modify your template to change it on each update.

+Current consensus on a best way to "force" update Helm releases is by modifying your pod spec template by adding:

+**date/deploy-date: &lbrace;&lbrace; now | quote &rbrace;&rbrace;**

+annotation.
+This way Helm's Tiller will always detect a change in your template and Kubernetes will start a rolling update on the resource.

 #### Helm configuration polling example